Nil-cyber-bit/EE461/03.Exploratory Data Analysis/Correlation Plots.md

 *Figure 03: Correlation Plot of  Sensor data in Unknown State of Operation*
 ## Observations
-- S1 to S4 are redundant as can be observed they were remvoed during normalization.
+- S1 to S4 are redundant as can be observed they were removed during normalization.
 - Considering S1 to S4 contain the same values they are not useful for classification problems.
 - **Color Bar** shows that lower correlations values will be in shades of blue.
     - Lower correlation values indicate uniqueness in data.
     - This can be observed in  Normal Operation and Unknown operation.
+---
+For these within class plots a positve or negative correlation is expected.
+This would represent that all sensors are affected in the state and behave similarily.
 ---
 # Correlation Between Sensors and Class